Holy cannoli! We spent 10 days driving all over the island to see all the beautiful sights, meet lots of friendly people, and indulge in amazing food.

 Plan to visit wineries in the Avola area.

-While Marsala was fun, if you aren't into sweet wine you may not want to get too much of te wine there.
-That said, we had a great afternoon stop at a wine shop there called La Sirena Ubriaca.
-Very friendly store owner.
+While Marsala was fun, if you aren't into sweet wine you may not want to get too much of the wine there.
+That said, we had a great afternoon stop at a wine shop with a very friendly store owner, called La Sirena Ubriaca

 Would you recommend to your friend / family?
 Yes, definitely - there is something for everyone and dependent on the people we may suggest the same itinerary or picking 2-3 locations and optimizing for that.

 Would you return?
 We think so, but probably not for a while as we felt like we got a good sense of the area throughout the 9 days.

 Favorites to speak of: